Glyndŵr National Park: Announcement of 2020s proposals

 In their manifesto for the 2021 Senedd election, Welsh Labour and First Minister of Wales Mark Drakeford, pledged to establish a new national park in Wales.
 If followed through, the newly designated area would become Wales' fourth national park and the first one since 1957.
 Upon their re-election, the new administration stated that they were in the process of fulfilling this pledge, although no dates were given, however, they stated that announcements would be made in "due course", and that the redesignation is a "multi-year" project.
 In its 2021–2026 Programme for Government, the Welsh Government committed itself to designate a new national park in north-east Wales.

 In June 2023, the Welsh Government commissioned Natural Resources Wales (NRW) to investigate a potential designation of the area as a national park, involving data and evidence gathering and meeting with local communities, with a decision expected by 2026.
 While the proposed national park is centred on the AONB, the boundaries of the national park may not be the same as the current AONB, with the exact boundaries being under discussion.
 From October to November 2023, NRW held seven engagement events (including one online), as part of its engagement period from 9 October 2023 to 27 November 2023.
 The consultation process is funded by the Welsh Government at a cost of £700,000 annually.
-The government hopes to make a decision before the next Senedd election scheduled for 2026.
+The government hopes to make a decision before the 2026 Senedd election.
 NRW announced they hope to hold two further consultations in autumn 2024 and 2025, as the boundaries of the park become more refined.

 In February 2024, it was announced that NRW was looking for consultants to carry out an in-depth assessment of the proposed areas for inclusion.